Explore

 St Kilda Pier and Breakwater

-Offering panoramic views of the Melbourne skyline and Port Phillip Bay, St Kilda Pier and the Breakwater is a popular destination for a stroll and fishing.
-St Kilda Pier has nearby barbecues, picnic and playground facilities, or you can enjoy a snack from the restored heritage kiosk.
+Offering panoramic views of the Melbourne skyline and Port Phillip, St Kilda Pier and Breakwater is a popular destination for a stroll and fishing.
+While on the pier enjoy a snack from the heritage kiosk or try to spot the penguins and rakali (native water rats) from the breakwater.

 St Kilda Pier dates back to the mid 1800’s as an early working jetty.
 The breakwater was later constructed for the 1956 Melbourne Olympics, as a safe harbour for sailing events.
 You may notice the start tower at the end of the Breakwater, still in use to this day.